ankitgtron/MediLink/README.md

    Access answers to frequently asked questions about the website and services.

 5. **Contact:**
    Get contact details and reach out for any queries or assistance.

+6.  **System Checker**
+   Get your diseases with your symptoms .

 *Screenshots of each section are provided below for reference.*